 The local name for the building is Casa dels ossos (House of Bones), and indeed it does have a visceral, skeletal organic quality.
 It was originally designed for a middle-class family and situated in a prosperous district of Barcelona.

+It seems that the goal of the designer was to avoid straight lines completely.
+Much of the façade is decorated with a mosaic made of broken ceramic tiles (trencadís) that starts in shades of golden orange moving into greenish blues.
+The roof is arched and similar to the back of a dragon or dinosaur.
 A common theory about the building is that the rounded feature to the left of centre, terminating at the top in a turret and cross, represents the sword of Saint George (patron saint of Catalonia), which has been plunged into the back of the dragon.

 Casa BatllóAddress : Passeig de Gràcia, 43

-Zip code :
+Zip code : 08007

 City : Barcelona -

 Website : Casa Batlló - Barcelona

 Opening hours : Every day 9 a.m. to 9 p.m.

 Prices : 18,15 € (they have special discounts)

 Phone : +34 93 488 06 66

-Metro: L3 Passeig de Gràcia
+Metro/Bus : Metro: L3 Passeig de Gràcia